alexnwarton/pedal-base/README.md

 ## Project Description

 A collection of popular musical effects pedals that a user can view, add to, and explore.
-It will have a homepage with links to view the entire list or search for a specific pedal, a starter page with basic information on effects pedals, a pageto add a pedal, and a page to pull a random pedal from the list and return it.
-There will also be links to each individual pedal that is accessed from the list.
+It has a homepage with links to view the entire list or search for a specific pedal, a starter page with basic information on effects pedals, a page to add a pedal, and a page to pull a random pedal from the list and return it.
+There are links to each individual pedal that is in the database.

 ## Wireframes
 ![Mobile Wireframe](assets/wireframe-mobile.png)